RajV95/sports-slot-booking-webapplication/srs.md

 ### Database name: PEOPLE
 Sports are played by different set of people, these are 'Students', 'Faculties', 'Faculty Dependents', 'Staff' and 'Staff Dependents'.<br>
 Each 'Student':<br>
-  is enrolled for a particular 'Degree' and 'Department',<br>
+  is enrolled for a particular 'Degree', 'Department' and 'Specialization',<br>
   is studying in a 'year' and a 'sem',<br>
   has a unique ID called 'roll number',<br>
   has 'First name', 'Last name', 'Sex', 'Age'.<br>